 Early Literacy can be thought of as “pre-reading skills.”
 These skills make it easier for kids to learn to read when the time comes, and help them to succeed as they learn and grow.
 How can you help your child to develop these skills?
 Talk, sing, read, write, and play!
 These are the simple early literacy practices recommended by experts, based upon up-to-the-minute brain research.

-What an exciting time are these early years!
-We are always on the lookout for excellent resources to share.
-Thank you to our colleagues at the Johnson County Public Library system in Johnson County, Indiana, who have summarized the storytime experience perfectly here, and also created a free downloadable 11-page booklet entitled First Teacher: a Mom’s Guide to Helping Your Little One Learn.
+Thank you to our colleagues at the Johnson County Public Library system in Johnson County, Indiana, who have summarized the storytime experience perfectly, and also created a free downloadable 11-page booklet entitled First Teacher: a Mom’s Guide to Helping Your Little One Learn.